 Korsakoff's syndrome is a group of symptoms that affect memory, usually in patients with alcoholism.
-It often occurs following Wernicke encephalopathy .
+It usually occurs following Wernicke encephalopathy .

 Copyright © Nucleus Medical Media, Inc.